-We prioritize energy efficiency to try to reduce the amount of GHG emissions generated by our properties.
 We seek to reduce energy consumption within the landlord-controlled areas of our properties, which are the common areas (typically parking lots and exterior common areas) and vacant tenant spaces, through a variety of measures, including LED lighting and smart lighting controls upgrades in our parking areas and smart thermostat installations in our vacant tenant spaces.
-For substantially all of our properties with landlord-controlled parking areas, we have installed LED parking lot lighting and smart lighting controls.
-We also support water conservation through our initiative to install smart irrigation controls in our exterior common areas.
-For substantially all of our properties with landlord-controlled irrigation, we have installed smart irrigation controls.
-Our standard forms of retail lease include a "green" clause to align tenant and landlord interests in promoting the sustainability of our properties.
-This clause provides for cooperation on environmental and social initiatives and efficiency upgrades, among other requirements.
-We were named a Green Lease Leader Gold for 2022-2024 by the Institute for Market Transformation/the U.S. Dept of Energy's Better Building Alliance for engaging our tenants in making our properties more sustainable.
+For substantially all of our properties with landlord-controlled parking areas, we have installed energy-efficient LED parking lot lighting and smart lighting controls.